A greedy non-intrusive reduced order model for shallow water equations: Numerical results

 Figure \ref{fig:red_centers_greedy} illustrates the temporal distribution of the first $600$ centers selected by the three greedy algorithms.
-It is evident that the f-greedy (\ref{fig:red_centers_f}) and the psr-greedy (\ref{fig:red_centers_psr}) centers are relatively more clustered around the locations of the local extrema in the $l^2$-norm of the time derivative of the projected solution snapshots, shown in Figure \ref{fig:red_modal_l2_norm}.
-The p-greedy (\ref{fig:red_centers_p}) centers are more uniformly distributed all over the time domain.
-However, the online simulation period includes only the first two local extrema observed in Figure \ref{fig:red_modal_l2_norm}.
-Hence, the p-greedy NIROM solution is not able to approximate the high-fidelity solution as efficiently as the psr-greedy NIROM solution.
-The clustering effect is most pronounced for the f-greedy centers and the corresponding NIROM solution requires a lot more centers to achieve the desirable levels of accuracy.
+It is evident that the \textit{f-greedy} (\ref{fig:red_centers_f}) centers are relatively more clustered around the locations of the local extrema of the $l^2$-norm of the time derivative, shown in Figure \ref{fig:red_modal_l2_norm}, whereas the \textit{psr-greedy} (\ref{fig:red_centers_psr}) centers tend to be distributed according to the extrema in the dominant components of the projection coefficients, shown in Figure \ref{fig:red_modes}.
+The \textit{p-greedy} (\ref{fig:red_centers_p}) centers are more uniformly distributed all over the time domain.
+Hence, the \textit{p-greedy} NIROM solution is not able to approximate all the variations in the interpolated time derivative functions as efficiently as the \textit{f-greedy} and the \textit{psr-greedy} NIROM solutions.
+However, the clustering effect is more pronounced for the \textit{f-greedy} centers.
+As a result, the \textit{psr-greedy} approach emerges as the most efficient NIROM strategy, achieving the best accuracy with the lowest number of centers among all the algorithms.

-Figure \ref{fig:red_greedy_L2_L2_error} illustrates this convergence behavior of the different greedy algorithms in terms of the $stRMSE$ norms (see eq.~(\ref{strms})) of the greedy NIROM solutions errors plotted with respect to the size of the RBF basis or the number of centers used by the RBF interpolant.
-The horizontal line represents the $stRMSE$ norm of a standard RBF NIROM solution in which $541$ RBF centers were selected by uniformly skipping over every alternate snapshot from the projected high-fidelity solution set for the online time domain.
-As the p-greedy minimizes the overall approximation error using the power function, it performs better in the beginning.
-However, the psr-greedy algorithm produces a more optimal set of centers after the more dominant modal residuals have been optimized iteratively upto a chosen tolerance.
-The $stRMSE$ error norm for a RBF NIROM using all the available $1081$ snapshots (following the approach of \cite{XFPH2015}) was also computed and the psr-greedy NIROM with $700$ centers was still seen to be a better choice.
-In Table \ref{tab:red_l2l2_norms}, the smallest $stRMSE$ error norms corresponding to all three components of the different greedy NIROM solutions are reported along with the respective sizes of the set of centers used in each case.
+Figure \ref{fig:red_greedy_L2_L2_error} illustrates this comparative convergence behavior in terms of the $stRMSE$ norms (see eq.~(\ref{strms})) plotted with respect to the size of the RBF basis or the number of centers used by the RBF interpolant.
+The horizontal line represents the $stRMSE$ norm of a RBF NIROM solution in which $786$ RBF centers were selected by uniformly skipping over every $4$ snapshots from the set $X$.
+All the greedy solutions appear to be significantly and consistently superior to the uniform NIROM solution both in terms of accuracy and efficiency, thus providing empirical evidence of the effectiveness of the greedy algorithms.
+The \textit{psr-greedy} algorithm produces a more optimal set of centers than the other two greedy strategies.
+In Table \ref{tab:red_l2l2_norms}, the smallest $stRMSE$ error norms corresponding to all three components of the different greedy NIROM solutions are reported along with the respective number of centers used in each case.

 { }